microsoft/chart-parts/packages/docs/docsite/content/markdown/documentation/03_concepts/concepts.md

 ---
 title: Concepts
 path: /documentation/concepts
-order: 2
+order: 3
 ---

 ## Key Concepts

 In this section we will describe, at overview-level, the key concepts that are used to create charts using chart-parts.
-These concepts will likely be familiar to people with a background in data-visulization, especially if they have used mark-based visulization systems before.
+These concepts will likely be familiar to people with a background in data visualization, especially if they have used mark-based visualization systems before.

 ## Scales